schlagmichdoch/PairDrop/docs/host-your-own.md

 >
 > You must use a server proxy to set the X-Forwarded-For to prevent all clients from discovering each other (See [#HTTP-Server](#http-server)).
 >
-> Use this when deploying PairDrop with node to prevent bypassing the proxy and reach the docker container directly.
+> Use this when deploying PairDrop with node to prevent bypassing the proxy by reaching the docker container directly.

 #### Automatic restart on error
 ```bash